openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 #.
 Hyperlinks created in MFE do not appear in in-line discussions
 #.
 Images uploaded in MFE do not appear in in-line discussions in some cases
 #.
-Code formatted in MFE do not appear formatted in in-line discussions
+Code formatted in MFE does not appear formatted in in-line discussions

 .. _New discussions forum experience wiki page: https://openedx.atlassian.net/wiki/spaces/COMM/pages/3509551260/New+discussions+forum+experience+-+Course+teams+and+moderators